Slammers Stadium: Events

-Duly Health and Care Field also is the host to the University of St. Francis baseball team as well as local high school baseball games and competitions.
+Slammers Stadium also hosts the University of St. Francis baseball team, as well as local high school baseball games and competitions.
 It is the site of the annual 3A and 4A IHSA State Final Baseball Tournament that happens every summer.
 The Joliet Slammers, being the primary tenant, rent out the field to any teams that would like to play in a professional stadium.
-The facility also hosts several youth baseball leagues in the area as well certain special events, such as the annual Joliet Police Department vs. Joliet Fire Department rivalry nicknamed "Guns and Hoses".
+The facility also hosts several youth baseball leagues in the area as well as certain special events, such as the annual Joliet Police Department vs. Joliet Fire Department rivalry nicknamed "Guns and Hoses".

 The facility was slated to play host to a rock concert named the Joliet Slammers Fest on August 10, 2019, but plans fell through when concerns about damaging the newly-installed artificial turf arose.
 Bands such as Everclear, Bowling for Soup, and Alien Ant Farm, among others, were slated to perform at what was supposed to be the first concert ever held at the stadium.
 Joliet Slammers management has remained verbally open to the possibility of hosting concert events in the future if proper safety measures can be taken to protect the turf surface.
 The facility also hosted a wedding in the summer of 2019.
 Joliet Slammers Director of Tournaments and Special Events Cori Herbert said he estimates that about 425 events were held at DuPage Medical Group Field in 2019 alone.
 This field also hosts the SWILA leagues championship games, which is an in house league, based in the southwest suburbs of Chicago.
 The most recent summer champion is the New Lenox Rebels Black.
 The most recent fall championship is Whiteford 2, based in Joliet.